How Data Analytics Have Changed The Business And Strategy Of Baseball

 On-base plus slugging calculates the percentage of times a batter gets on base.
 Slugging is the total number of bases of all hits divided by the number of at-bats.
 The two percentages added together equal OPS.
 An OPS above .900 is elite.

-Analytics have made baseball far more interesting.
+Data analytics have made baseball far more interesting.
 Teams that formerly had little chance of success are now competing for championships.
 It’s also made teams at the top of the league more competitive with each other.
 Proof of that is found in the fact that the usually dominant New York Yankees have won only one World Series since 2000.

 For fans, it’s a good thing.
 For students in MBA in business analytics programs, it’s another career opportunity.